 The purpose of the Community Council is to involve parents in decision making at the school level.
 Elected parents represent the parents of the school and participate in developing plans for improving the school, make decisions on how to best expend School LAND Trust Program monies, and increase public awareness of school trust lands and related policies.

-All scheduled SCC meetings are held in the conference room on the 4th Monday of the month at 6:45 a.m.
+All scheduled SCC meetings are held in the medica center on the 3rd Wednesday of the month at 6:45 a.m.

 - Meeting Schedule